coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 The "doc/" directory has information you may find helpful, including [other.md](doc/other.md) and [background.md](doc/background.md).

+The [INSTALL.md](doc/INSTALL.md) file explains how to install the program locally (highly recommended if you're going to make code changes).

 ### Pull requests and different branches recommended

 Pull requests are preferred, since they are specific.